RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

     For example: https://s3.us-east-1.amazonaws.com/my-bucket/mydb.rdb.tgz

-## Running Memory Analysis on an Instance
+## Running memory analysis on an instance

 Navigte to Memory Analysis > Overview, and then click the "Analyze Now" button.
 You should see a dialog box with two options - Offline Analysis and Online Analysis.